Appliscale/perun/README.md

 Before you create stack you should validate it with perun :wink:.

 ### Capabilities

-If your template includes resources that can affect permissions in your AWS account, you must explicitly acknowledge its capabilities by adding `--capabilities=CAPABILITIES` flag.
+If your template includes resources that can affect permissions in your AWS account, you must explicitly acknowledge its capabilities by adding `--capabilities=CAPABILITY` flag.

 Valid values are `CAPABILITY_IAM` and `CAPABILITY_NAMED_IAM`.
+You can specify both of them by adding `--capabilities=CAPABILITY_IAM --capabilities=CAPABILITY_NAMED_IAM`.

 ## License